+CIP183 project is divided into 4 phases.
 Phase 1 is currently under construction which includes renovation of the existing maintenance facility to provide improved ventilation, install gas monitoring equipment to support the safe maintenance of CNG buses, and replace the existing roof which is at the end of its serviceable life.
-Modifications to the bus maintenance building design is 100% complete and construction is on-going.
+Modifications to the bus maintenance building design is 100% complete and construction 87% complete, finalizing electrical wiring and roof work is ongoing.
 Phase 2 replaces the existing bus wash equipment and bus steam cleaning equipment with new equipment installed in the existing structure.
 Phase 2 is 100% complete and in service.
 Phase 3 is the design and construction of a new fuel delivery facility including diesel, gasoline and CNG systems.
-Estimated 50% design completion with construction scheduled to start in the first quarter of calendar year 2024.
+Phase 3 design is estimated to be 50% complete with construction scheduled to start in the first quarter of calendar year 2024.
 Phase 4 is the demolition or repurposing of the existing fuel facility.
 This phase begins upon completion of new facility in phase 3.

-Final completion of Phases 1 through 3 is anticipated by March 2025.
+Completion of Phases 1 through 3 is anticipated by March 2025.
 Note the repurposing of the existing fuel facility is not included in this schedule.
 It will start after Phase 3 is complete.
 This project has been delayed due to the impacts of COVID and the impact on hiring and labor costs.
 Trillium had difficulty in negotiating a contract for Phase 1 which resulted in changing contractors and delayed the start by over six months.